spiral/docs/console/commands.md

 $this->sprintf("Hello, <comment>%s</comment>", $name);
 ```

-> This method is compatible with `sprintf` definition.
+> This method is compatible with the `sprintf` definition.

 To check if current verbosity mode is higher than `OutputInterface::VERBOSITY_VERBOSE`: